 (b) if the application is for an authorisation — the relevant application fee set out in Schedule 4.

 [Regulation 11 amended: Gazette 22 Dec 2017 p.
 5987; SL 2020/196 r.
-32.]
+32; SL 2023/147 r.
+6.]

 12. Issue of permits and authorisation

-(1) The Director may issue a permit or an authorisation to an applicant to carry out the gasfitting specified in the permit or authorisation if the Director is satisfied that the applicant —
+(1) The Director may issue a permit or an authorisation to an applicant to carry out the gasfitting work specified in the permit or authorisation if the Director is satisfied that the applicant —

-(a) has adequate theoretical and practical knowledge and adequate skills, to carry out the gasfitting; and
+(a) has adequate theoretical and practical knowledge and adequate skills, to carry out the gasfitting work; and

 (b) has an adequate knowledge of the Act and these regulations; and

-(c) is otherwise a fit and proper person to carry out the gasfitting.
+(c) is otherwise a fit and proper person to carry out the gasfitting work.

-(2) If the applicant has not applied for a particular permit or a particular authorisation, or has applied for a permit or an authorisation that the Director thinks is not appropriate having regard to the qualifications and experience of the applicant and the nature of the gasfitting, the Director may issue a permit or an authorisation that the Director thinks is appropriate in the circumstances.
+(2) If the applicant has not applied for a particular permit or a particular authorisation, or has applied for a permit or an authorisation that the Director thinks is not appropriate having regard to the qualifications and experience of the applicant and the nature of the gasfitting work, the Director may issue a permit or an authorisation that the Director thinks is appropriate in the circumstances.

 (3) A permit or an authorisation has effect only for the period specified in the permit or the authorisation.

+[Regulation 12 amended: SL 2023/147 r.
+7.]

 13A.
 Replacing lost etc. permits and authorisations

 (1) If the Director is satisfied that a permit or an authorisation has been lost, defaced, mutilated or destroyed the Director may, on application in writing to the Director and payment of the appropriate fee set out in Schedule 4, issue to the holder a replacement permit or authorisation.